graphile/crystal/grafast/website/grafast/step-library/standard-steps/loadOne.md

 responsible for loading them.

-The callback function is called with two arguments, the first is a list of the values from the step and the second is options that may affect the fetching of the records.
+The callback function is called with two arguments, the first is a list of the values from the specifier step and the second is options that may affect the fetching of the records.

 :::tip